YousufMohammed2002/yousufmohammed2002.github.io/README.md

 # Data Science Portfolio

 ## Hi There!
-Here are some of the projects that I have done through my data science degree at The University of Warwick
+Here are some of the projects that I have done through my data science degree at the University of Warwick

 ### Psychological Impacts of the COVID-19 Pandemic